MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 The result of rotating `value` left, `s` times.
 If `s` is zero, returns `value`.
 If `s` is negative, does `rotr(value, -s)`.
-Bits that 'fall out' of the rightmost bit are rotated back into the leftmost bit.
+Bits that 'fall out' of the rightmost bit are rotated into the leftmost bit.

 ### Example